hasura/sphinx-graphiql/README.md

 const graphiQLElement = React.createElement(GraphiQL, {
   fetcher: graphQLFetcher(endpoint),
-  schema: schemaObj, // Required only if the endpoing does not support introspection
+  schema: schemaObj, // Required only if the endpoint does not support introspection
   query: query,
   response: response
 });